 Morgan Estabrook is an accredited public relations professional with more than 15 years of experience directing strategic marketing and communications efforts at major private and public research universities.
-As executive director of marketing and communications for Northwestern University Alumni Relations and Development, she leads the organization's content strategy and manages an extensive portfolio of projects advancing major and principal gift fundraising through the University’s $5 billion fundraising initiative, We Will.
+As executive director of marketing and communications for Northwestern University Alumni Relations and Development, she leads a high-performing team of writers, designers, and digital communicators in advancing Northwestern’s fundraising and alumni engagement initiatives, including We Will.
 The Campaign for Northwestern, which raised $6.1 billion from 174,380 donors.

 Prior to joining Northwestern in 2014, she served as associate director for marketing and communications at the University of Chicago’s Center for Technology Development and Ventures, now the Polsky Center for Entrepreneurship and Innovation.
 In this role, she oversaw the center’s communications activities, including public and media relations, print and digital communications, and social media strategy, and supported its technology marketing efforts.